 Low cocotte and high cocotte

-pans cocotte le creuset
+le creuset cocotte casseroles

 Low cocotte, normal cocotte and high cocotte

-Use of low cocottes
+Using low cocottes

 New Le Creuset cocottes: the Balti Dish and the Cocotte Every